218 First Avenue, Sterling, Illinois

 GROWTH celebrated a ribbon cutting on the adaptive reuse of the Lawrence Building, 218 First Avenue, on Thursday, July 20, 2017 at 4:00 p.m. in downtown Sterling, IL.
 The Lawrence Lofts development is considered a milestone in the redevelopment of downtown Sterling and the riverfront by providing downtown urban living options for individuals seeking affordable housing within walking distance to services, amenities, and will provide growth opportunities for downtown businesses.

 About the Project

-The first floor will remain under separate ownership The development will save the existing Whiteside County Extension Office, which will remain the owner of the first floor of the Lawrence Building.
-This allows the opportunity for Whiteside County to eliminate a large and unfunded financial building maintenance burden.
+The first floor remains under separate ownership The development will saves the existing Whiteside County Extension Office from having to relocate outside downtown Sterling, and allowed for Whiteside County to eliminate a large and unfunded financial building maintenance burden.

 Connection to Veterans

 GROWTH is working with the local Veterans Administration Outpatient Clinic, located just two blocks away for the Lawrence Building, to receive referrals to prioritize veterans and move them along the housing continuum to permanent housing arrangements with either on-site or off-site services provided by the VA.

 Total costs for the development was more than $5.6 million and the financing that made it possible was incredibly complex.
 Numerous sources made the funding possible including:

 Above: Ribbon cutting celebrating the completion of Lawrence Lofts.
 Left: Lawrence Lofts opened up windows that have been shuttered since the 1960's.
 Twenty residential units now occupy the upper stories of the Lawrence Building, offering unique floor plans for those wishing to live downtown Sterling.